bpucker/FlavonoidFriday/README.md

 ### (49) Glycosylation and acylation of anthocyanins ###

-> **_<a href="https://twitter.com/boas_pucker/status/1489524135369662468">TWEET</a>:_** Modification of anthocyanins is based on glycosylation and acylation catalyzed by enzymes of different families.
+> **Post:** Modification of anthocyanins is based on glycosylation and acylation catalyzed by enzymes of different families.
 Some are located in the cytoplasm and some in the vacuole #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1489524135369662468">
 <img alt="Glycosylation and acylation of anthocyanins (Tweet #49)" src="https://pbs.twimg.com/media/FKvT45UWYAESJUf?format=jpg&name=large" width="50%" height="50%">